sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.3 build 0001
+* New source updated in place of source 5.
+* All sources refreshed with high speed links.
+* Added quality select option under source 2.
+* Bug fixed.

 ## New Version Feature and Changes in v7.2 build 0002
 * Added support for downloading from source 3.